Deathstroke: DC Rebirth

+"DC Rebirth" is a comic book publishing initiative launched by DC Comics in May 2016.
+It was designed to be a relaunch of the entire DC Comics line, following the conclusion of the "New 52" era that began in 2011.
+DC Rebirth aimed to bring back many of the classic elements and characters that had been missing or altered during the New 52 era, while also introducing new storylines and characters.
+The initiative featured a mix of ongoing series and limited series, with some series continuing from the New 52 era and others starting fresh with new creative teams.

-In DC Rebirth, Deathstroke, along with Lady Shiva, is mentioned as one of the enemies that Batman thinks may be attacking him on Two-Face's orders.
-He also stars in an ongoing series about his exploits as a mercenary and his tumultuous relationship with his ex-wife and children as well introducing Hosun Park, Slade's son-in-law and hacker.
-During one such operation, he comes into contract with the Red Lion/Matthew Bland, the President/Dictator of the African nation of Buredunia.
+Deathstroke stars in an ongoing series about his exploits as a mercenary and his tumultuous relationship with his ex-wife and children as well introducing Hosun Park, Slade's son-in-law and hacker.
+During one such operation, he comes into contract with the Red Lion/Matthew Bland, the dictator of the African nation of Buredunia.
 Bland offers him a high sum for making sure his competition does not bring in US forces, and later takes one of Slade's Promethium suits for himself.
-Later, Slade attempts to save his son Grant from dying in battle with the Teen Titans by using Speed Force energy drained from Kid Flash to time travel.
-He becomes trapped in the Speed Force in the process, but is rescued the Titans and Teen Titans.
-The experience moves him to give up being Deathstroke, so he builds a team of heroes called Defiance, with both his children, Wintergreen, Adeline Kane, and Wallace as his teammates.
+Later, Slade attempts to save his son Grant from dying in battle with the Teen Titans by using Speed Force energy drained from Kid Flash (Ace West) to time travel.
+He becomes trapped in the Speed Force in the process, but is rescued by the Titans and Teen Titans.
+The experience moves him to give up being Deathstroke, so he builds a team of heroes called Defiance, with both his children, Wintergreen, Adeline Kane, and Ace as his teammates.
 It was later disbanded after Power Girl took her own life, and Slade's attempts have grown worse to himself.

-Deathstroke was later imprisoned in Arkham Asylum, though he escapes and is later captured by the new Damian Wayne's new roster of Teen Titans.
+Deathstroke was later imprisoned in Arkham Asylum, though he escapes and is later captured by Damian Wayne's new roster of Teen Titans.
 In a bid to fulfill his death-wish, he releases all the inmates that Robin had been locking up illegally to attack the group.
 He tried to goad Damian into killing him, but he was instead killed by Red Arrow.
+Shortly afterwards, a funeral was held by all the villains.
+At his funeral, Raptor gave Slade's body leprosy, which sent his healing ability into overdrive and resurrected him.
+He took his resurrection as a second chance in life and went into hiding as a doctor.